tomislavjezidzic/cursor-tracker/README.md

 # Cursor tracker

-This plugin tracks cursor position values like position on x or y axis od angle.<br/>
+This plugin tracks cursor position values.
+Like position on x or y axis and angle.<br/>
-Returned values only applies to the called element.
+Returned values only applies to the called element.<br/>
+The plugin is dependent on jQuery.

 ## Guide